5l1v3r1/bradamsa-ng/README.md

 *bradamsa-ng*'s payload generator works by invoking Radamsa every time a new payload is requested by Intruder.
 Providing a custom seed would mean that the same payload will be generated over and over again, which would totally defeat the purpose of a fuzzer.

+### I get an error saying "No base value or sample paths provided" for Battering Ram attacks.
+What am I doing wrong?

+In Intruder, you specify the positions in a request to insert your payloads in.
+Typically, you'll just wrap the current parameter's value inside two `§` symbols.
+When you run the attack, Burp will pass the current value to Payload Generators and Payload Processors for modification.
+In this case, *bradamsa-ng* simply pipes the current value into Radamsa and returns the result.
+The Battering Ram attack is different in that Burp won't pass any current values to payload generators or processors.
+When using this attack mode, you'll have to specify at least one sample file, otherwise there simply isn't anything to fuzz.